 (i) Temporary fixed traffic signals may be used in accordance with AS 1742.3 for longer-term shuttle operations or for non-shuttle control of intersecting traffic flows.
-Warrant for Use

 (ii) Where the Contractor proposes to use temporary fixed traffic signals they shall be designed and installed in accordance with AS 1742.14.